efirestone/nix-copy-etc/README.md

 services.copy-to-etc.enable = true;
 ```

-By default, `nix-copy-etc` will look for files in the `./etc` directory of your configuration repo, but you can configure one or more different directories instead if you want:
+By default, `copy-to-etc` will look for files in the `./etc` directory of your configuration repo, but you can configure one or more different directories instead if you want:

 ```
 services.copy-to-etc.sourceDirs = [ ./tests/etc1 ./tests/etc2 ];